Mitali10/team14/docs/index.md

 | Accuracy | Recall   | Precision |  AUC-ROC  |
 |----------|----------|-----------|-----------|
 | 0.999315 | 0.816300 | 0.854096  | 0.816300  |

+Without pre-processing, we appeared to produce the highest precision scores of all the logistic regression models we ran, however this simultaneously produced the lowest recall - which is far more undesirable in the context of our dataset.

 ### 5.1.2 Logistic Regression, with CV: